JetBrains/intellij-sdk-docs/topics/basics/testing_plugins/testing_faq.md

 The easiest way to change the JDK version to the custom is overriding the `LightJavaCodeInsightFixtureTestCase.getProjectDescriptor()` method and using one of the project descriptors predefined in `LightJavaCodeInsightFixtureTestCase`.
 If a project descriptor requires more customizations, its `getSdk()` method can use one of the [`IdeaTestUtil.getMockJdk*()`](upsource:///java/testFramework/src/com/intellij/testFramework/IdeaTestUtil.java) methods.

-Sometimes testing a JVM language requires adding standard or other libraries to a test project.
+Sometimes, testing a JVM language requires adding standard or other libraries to a test project.
 If a required library is available in the Maven repository, use [`MavenDependencyUtil`](upsource:///java/testFramework/src/com/intellij/testFramework/fixtures/MavenDependencyUtil.java), e.g.:

 ```java